paxdotdev/pax/lab-journal-zb.md

         [x] `#[custom(...)]` escape hatches
     [ ] Update iterable_type population logic;
         codegen calls to `populate_type_definition` for each nested Vec<Vec<T...
-        possibly: hook into TypeParsable / Reflectable [x] connect `ComponentDefinition` with `TypeDefinition`
+        possibly: hook into Reflectable / Reflectable [x] connect `ComponentDefinition` with `TypeDefinition`
     [x] refactor access / mutation of ComponentDefinition.property_definitions [x] assemble `type_table` with a TypeDefinition for each visited entity